jtguggedal/thingy_web_bluetooth/README.md

 ### Microphone
 `thingy.microphone`

-Enables notifications containing microphone data from Thingy.
+Allows interaction with the connected device's microphone

 **Supported operations**

--   `start` - Starts sending microphone data from the device
+-   `start` - Starts sending microphone data from the connected device
--   `stop`  - Terminates sending microphone data from the device
+-   `stop`  - Terminates sending microphone data from the connected device

+### Name
+`thingy.name`

+Allows interaction with the connected device's name service

+**Supported operations**

+-   `get` - Gets the name of the connected device
+-   `set` - Sets the name of the connected device.
+Takes as parameter a string shorter or equal to 10 characters.

 ### colorEnable